-Maazi Ogbonnaya is an academic, writer and translator of the Igbo language.
+Maazi Ogbonnaya is an academic, writer, and translator of the Igbo language.
 His work aims at preserving and reviving the language & culture of one of Africa's largest ethnic groups.
 UbuntuFM reached out to Mr. Ogbonnaya for this exclusive interview.

 Language is a culture.
 Culture is people.
 No one lives without language.

 The Igbo nation is one of the most populous of the indigenous African peoples almost equaling their population in the diaspora.
-The Igbo are an ethnic group native to the present-day south-central and south-eastern Nigeria.
+The Igbo are an ethnic group native to present-day south-central and south-eastern Nigeria.
 UbuntuFM's Ikenna Okeh recently recorded the interview with 'Maazi' Okoro Mark Ogbonnaya as follows:

 It’s nice to get in touch with you, Maazi Ogbonnaya

 It is my pleasure...

 What is the significance of the title ‘Maazi’, as is noticed to precede your name and a few others in recent times?

 'Maazị' could mean different things to different people.
 To the Ngwa tribe of the Igbo nation, ‘Maazi’ goes with greeting to an elderly person.
 But generally, ‘Maazị’ means ‘Mister’ or ‘Master’.
 The full title of mine is "Maazị Igbo", meaning ‘Master of the Igbo Language’.
 It is what any man teaching Igbo Language, literature and culture is called.